AsimKhan2019/CodeLabs-UWP/Workshop/Module1-AdaptiveUI/README.md

 	> **Note:** The M1_Show3D code snippet includes a stubbed method for ShowStreet().
 We will add the contents of the ShowStreet method in a later step.

 1. Build and run the app.
 The PushPins will animate in with Bow animation.
-Click on a PushPin to view its flyout.
+Click a PushPin to view its flyout.
 Use the building icon to open Aerial3D mode.

 	![Aerial3D view](Images/aerial3d.png?raw=true "Aerial3D view")